How to know if your company requires custom software feature 02

 Custom Software Pros

 2. Scalability is also a major advantage of custom software.
-While software should be able to meet an organization's current needs, it should also be able to meet future requirements.
+While software should be able to meet an organization’s current needs, it should also be able to meet future requirements.
 This is especially true of small businesses, since they can quickly outgrow the capabilities of their original software.
-Custom software developers can design software that scales with its users, eliminating the need to replace the software later.
+Custom software developers can design of software that scales with its users, eliminating the need to replace the software later.

 3. Custom software is considerably more flexible than COTS.
 This benefit is most useful for customers who still aren’t sure which features that software needs to implement.
 In this case, the developer can provide an initial product that meets all the known requirements and make modifications later as the user’s complete set of requirements becomes more clear.